 Sowing

 Green manure crops Dhaincha (25 kg ha⁻¹) and Moong (30 kg ha⁻¹) were sown by broadcasting 45 days prior to the preparation of the main field.
 These were incorporated into the soil 15 days before the sowing of rice to improve soil fertility and structure.
-Rice seeds were sown with seed drill maintaining the row spacing of 20 cm @ 20 kg seeds per hectare area on June 20th, 2024.
+Rice seeds were sown with a seed drill, maintaining the row spacing of 20 cm @ 20 kg seeds per hectare on June 20th, 2024.

 Fertilizers application: